Durga Puja: Regional celebrations and observances

 In Basirhat, West Bengal, the scale and intensity of Durga Puja celebrations are among the largest in North 24 Parganas district.
-In terms of the number of Durga Puja pandals, the city ranks fourth in West Bengal, following Kolkata, Asansol, Durgapur, and Siliguri.
+In terms of the number of Durga Puja pandals, the city ranks fifth in West Bengal, following Kolkata, Asansol, Durgapur, and Siliguri.
 For more than 150 years, the Durga idol has been immersed on boats in this city.
 On the day of Vijayadashami, people usually come in Basirhat to see the immersion festival.
 The idols and installations have changed in the modern era, but the immersion continues to be done in the Ichamati River by boat according to the ancient tradition.
 A fair is held on both banks of the river centering on the immersion.
 The special attraction of this fair is wooden furniture and various wooden items.

 Siliguri, West Bengal also hosts more than 100 durga pujas, 82 of which are registered by the Siliguri Metropolitan Police.
 Siliguri's Durga Puja is the third largest in West Bengal after Kolkata and Asansol-Durgapur.